-- Press the "Phone" button to begin. - After the "Ready" prompt and the following beep, say "Emergency" and the UConnect® system will instruct the paired cellular phone to call the emergency number.
-This feature is only supported in the USA.
+- Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Emergency" and the UConnect® system will instruct the paired cellular phone to call the emergency number.
+This feature is supported in the U.S., Canada, and Mexico.

-NOTE: The emergency number dialed is based on the Country where the vehicle is purchased (911 for USA and Canada and 060 for Mexico).
+The emergency number dialed is based on the country where the vehicle is purchased (911 for the U.S. and Canada and 060 for Mexico).
 The number dialed may not be applicable with the available cellular service and area.

-The UConnect® system does slightly lower your chances of successfully making a phone call as to that for the cell phone directly.
+- If supported, this number may be programmable on some systems.
+To do this, press the PHONE button and say 'Setup', followed by 'Emergency'. - The UConnect® system does slightly lower your chances of successfully making a phone call as to that for the cell phone directly.

-Your phone must be turned on and paired to the UConnect® system to allow use of this vehicle feature in emergency situations when the cell phone has network coverage and stays paired to the UConnect® system.
+Your phone must be turned on and paired to the UConnect® system to allow use of this vehicle feature in emergency situations, when the cell phone has network coverage and stays paired to the UConnect® system.